Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Type/Concept-Of-Type.md

 One Itemz may belong to Zero to Many Projects.

+Itemz that is not part of any Project / Itemz Type is considered to be Orphand Itemz.

 This flexibility is key for supporting future enhancements for Itemz App.

+Itemz Types can be renamed but the `Parking Lot` Itemz Type shall not be renamed.